unitaryfund/mitiq/README.md

 A Python toolkit for implementing error mitigation on quantum computers.

 ## Features
-Mitiq allows to perform error mitigation protocols on quantum circuits such as:
+Mitiq performs error mitigation protocols on quantum circuits using zero-noise extrapolation.

 ## Contents